acemasterjb/constellation/README.md

 ~~Currently working on segmenting tui window into widgets~~

+~~Packaging for executable~~ (instructions given)

-Currently working on Seek Bar, seeking, packaging for executable
+Currently working on seeking.

 # Mission
 - To create a lightweight music play that can be ran in the terminal/cmd window
 - To provide support for a variety of containers
-- To provide a seamless TUI music player experience for windows (though, this is meant to be crossplatform)
+- To provide a seamless TUI music player experience
+- Cross-platform support